rockero-cz/rockero-wiki/en/architecture.md

 Singular with “Controller” suffix (`UserController`, `ProductController`, `CategoryController`...)

+## Best practices

+- Don’t put advanced code logic inside, only use them for data returning or resolving actions.
+- When you need an extra method in the resource, you should put it inside the resource controller and register a separate route.

 ## Types

 - **resource** - contains methods for each CRUD operation also with methods that present HTML templates such as `create` and `edit`
 - **api** - contains also a method for each CRUD operation, but does not provide HTML templates methods
 - **invokable** - controllers for single actions that do not match resources

-## Best practices

-- Don’t put advanced code logic inside, only use them for data returning or resolving actions
-- When you need an extra method in the resource, you should put it inside the resource controller and register a separate route.

 ## Namespacing